Employee Rights No Fees Unless We Win

 - The harassment unreasonably interfered with her work performance by creating an intimidating, hostile, or offensive work environment, and

-While any termination based on orientation that gives rise to a hostile work environment would be prohibited, the California judiciary's stance on same-sex sexual harassment is currently unclear.
+While any termination based on sexual orientation that gives rise to a hostile work environment would be prohibited, the California judiciary's stance on same-sex sexual harassment is currently unclear.
 One district in California has held that actionable same-sex harassment requires sincere sexual intentions.
 Kelley v.
-Conco Companies, 196 Cal.App.4th 191, 1 Dist., 2011.
+Conco Companies (2011) 196 Cal.App.4th 191.
 Another district, however, has held that the sexual harassment does not have to reflect actual sexual intentions in order for sexual harassment to have occurred.
 Singleton v.
-United States Gypsum Co., 45 Cal.Rptr.3d 597 (2006).
+United States Gypsum Co.
+(2006) 140 Cal.App.4th 1547.
 Despite this ambiguity, same-sex sexual harassment will often still contribute to a showing of sexual orientation harassment.

 Harassment due to an employee's sexual orientation is normally a separate cause of action from discrimination due to an employee's sexual orientation.
 However, harassment is actionable as "discrimination" if it is "so severe or pervasive as to alter the conditions of [the victim's] employment and create an abusive working environment."
-Clark County School Dist. v.
-Breeden, (2001) 532 US 268, 270.
+Clark County School District v.
+Breeden (2001) 532 U.S. 268, 270.
 Thus, pervasive harassment about one's sexuality or sexual orientation may be enough for two separate claims, depending on the facts of the case.Contact Us

-If you have experienced harassment at your workplace based on your sexual orientation or others' perception of it, contact the leading sexual orientation harassment lawyers in California at Kokozian Law Firm, APC.
-323-857-5900.
-Ask about our free initial consultation.
+If you have experienced harassment at your workplace based on your sexual orientation or others' perception of it, or if you believe your employer or former employer has otherwise violated your rights, call the experienced employment law attorneys at Kokozian Law Firm, APC or Contact us via our online form.